Pulitzer winner Strout writes of family ties in new best seller

 The book has surged up the best seller list since its release on March 26, and currently holds the No. 3 spot on the New York Times list of best-selling fiction.
 Critics have lauded Strout's precision in capturing the texture of her characters, though some have criticized the book's scope as being too broad.

-Strout acknowledged that childhood behaviour patterns can be hard to change, but said the transformations that occur within the Burgess family show that it is possible to break old habits.
+Strout acknowledged that childhood behavior patterns can be hard to change, but said the transformations that occur within the Burgess family show that it is possible to break old habits.

 "I think by the end of the book they have shifted positions so dramatically in terms of their dynamics, and Jim has fallen so far from his original perch," she said.
 "And they've established a new way of seeing each other."